Dreidel Design Challenge #doyoudreidel?! 2022

 The acronym STEAM stands for Science, Technology, Engineering, Arts, and Mathematics.
 At Akiva, the STEAM education focuses on helping prepare our children to take part in the global marketplace.
 From an early age, our children’s learning encourages discovery, critical thinking, exploratory use of technology and the Arts, and hands-on problem solving activities.
 Beginning in kindergarten our students learn coding and the steps of the engineering design process as well as cultivate their minds to solve world problems with an empathy based approach.

 Akiva School MakerSpace

-The Akiva MakerSpace initiative is financially supported by our parents, PTSO and community leaders.
-The MakerSpace is equipped with a 3D printer, sewing machines, robots to code, a CNC router, a workbench, a lego wall, educational resources to promote collaborative exploration, and other items that were specifically chosen by our children.
+The Akiva MakerSpace initiative is financially supported by our parents, Parent Teacher Friend Association (PTFA) and community leaders.
+The MakerSpace is equipped with a 3D printer, sewing machines, robots for coding, a CNC router, a workbench, a lego wall, educational resources to promote collaborative exploration, and other items specifically chosen by our children

 Moveable iPads, laptops, and Chromebooks are present in any of the rooms needed and on a 1:1 ratio in the Middle School.

 The newly renovated stage provides students with experiences to share their learning in an amplified and honorable manner.
-As part of the Akiva theatre program, students will learn about both sound and learning and learn to manipulate both to amplify their theatrical and purposeful presence on the stage.
+As part of the Akiva theatre program, students learn about sound how to manipulate it to amplify their theatrical and purposeful presence on the stage.

 The Akiva garden is a space where children take part in learning about the Earth’s bounty and how both sunlight, water and weather impact our Earth.
 All Akiva children have an opportunity to grow a crop in the Akiva garden and to nurture it.
-Children have an additional option to delve more deeply into their learning with a master gardener and sous chef in a popular Nashville restaurant as a part of their electives.
+Children have additional options to delve more deeply into their learning with a master gardener and sous chef in a popular Nashville restaurant as a part of their electives.